doroved/mid/README.md

 - **Platform ID**: The unique identifier of the platform to which the Secure Element belongs.
 - **SEID**: The unique identifier of the Secure Element.
 Created during the NFC chip firmware at the manufacturer's factory.

-## Linux

-- `machine-id`: A machine identifier (ID) that is used to uniquely identify a computer on Linux systems.

-> **Unfortunately, this parameter is subject to change, and a reliable solution for Linux has not been found yet.**

 ## Windows

 [PowerShell](https://en.wikipedia.org/wiki/PowerShell) - expandable automation tool.
 Parameters used: